 Participants receive copies of the FIDIC Contracts (Conditions of Contract for Plant and Design Build - Yellow Book 1999 and Conditions of Contract for Construction MDB Harmonised Edition - Pink Book 2010), plus full written documentation.

 The language of the workshop is English.

 General Registration Fee - EURO 650 (+ 18% VAT)

 Registration Fee for ACEG Members - EURO 550 (+ 18% VAT)

 For multiple delegates, the fee for the 3rd and subsequent delegates is discounted by 10%.
 For group discount, please kindly contact us at email@example.com.

 Payments within Georgia shall be made in equivalent GEL in accordance with the exchange rate established by the National Bank of Georgia at the date of payment.
 Cross-border payments can be received in EURO.

-The full fee is payable in advance and includes the cost of all lunches, refreshments, tuition, course certificate and documentation, including a copy of FIDIC Yellow and Pink books.
+The full fee is payable in advance and includes the cost of all lunches, refreshments, tuition, course certificate and documentation, including copies of FIDIC Yellow Book 1999 and MDB Pink Book 2010.